The Truth About Erythritol and Other Keto Sweeteners: A Fact-Based Guide

 • NanaGibbs

-NanaGibbs a year ago
+NanaGibbs 2 years ago

 I love sweet coffee but have switched to heavy creamer in my coffee and I am able to tolerate not putting sugar in my coffee.
 I think I’ll get used to it!